 What are the precautions when taking cytomegalovirus immune globulin intravenous human (Cytogam)?

-Before receiving this medication, tell your doctor or pharmacist if you have had a bad reaction or an allergic reaction to it; or to other immunoglobulin products (e.g., IgG); or if you have any other allergies.
+Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to other immunoglobulin products (such as IgG); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: certain immune system problems (immunoglobulin A deficiency, monoclonal gammopathies), diabetes, high blood pressure, high blood fats (triglycerides), migraines, current blood infection (sepsis), kidney disease, severe loss of body fluids (dehydration).